Happily droning on

 NCC staff Gary White holds the Areomapper Talon drone after a successful training run (Photo by NCC)

-The unmanned aerial vehicle (UAV), commonly called a “drone,” has a wingspan of two metres, but weighs only three and a half kilograms because its body is comprised of high impact, lightweight foam.
-Equipped with a high resolution camera the UAV is able to take detailed images of NCC properties so that staff can map locations of invasive species like phragmities, strategically plan control efforts and detect changes in the ecological landscape.
+The unpiloted aerial vehicle (UAV), commonly called a “drone,” has a wingspan of two metres, but weighs only three-and-a-half kilograms because its body is comprised of high impact, lightweight foam.
+Equipped with a high resolution camera, the UAV is able to take detailed images of NCC properties so that staff can map locations of invasive species like phragmites, strategically plan control efforts and detect changes in the ecological landscape.
 This is a huge help for NCC’s conservation biologists, who can use the Areomapper to see where action needs to be taken, and to visually track changes in ecology from year to year.

 NCC staff with Mauricio Ortiz during a drone flight training session (Photo by NCC)

 During the most recent test flight at NCC’s Turkey Point property, the drone was programmed with its flight path and launched to 120 metres.
 Since it is not equipped with landing gear, launching requires someone to run holding the drone out at their shoulders, with the propeller facing into the wind, before it can take off and collect valuable data on its pre-programmed flight path.
-Described by GIS and Conservation Data Coordinator Gary White as more of a “controlled crash” than a landing, bringing the drone back down to earth is a little less than graceful.
-Luckily for the drone, it is made out of durable high impact foam and equipped with a parachute.
-Although they are getting used to it and learning to trust the durability of the craft, Gary White shared that the first few “landings” were difficult to watch.
+Described by GIS and conservation data coordinator Gary White as more of a “controlled crash” than a landing, bringing the drone back down to earth is a little less than graceful.
+Luckily for the drone, it is made out of durable, high impact material and equipped with a parachute.
+Although staff are getting used to it and learning to trust the durability of the craft, Gary White shared that the first few “landings” were difficult to watch.

-NCC is thankful for the support of Bruce Power and is looking forward to utilizing the drone further as we find new ways to apply this invaluable piece of technology.
+NCC is thankful for the support of Bruce Power and is looking forward to using the drone further as we find new ways to apply this invaluable piece of technology.